Updated June 3, 2020.

 Cookie control through a cookie manager like Cookiebot is a technology that we – obviously – have put our weight behind and think of as a vital part of a sustainable solution for protecting privacy.

-Using a consent solution that is specific to each website (implemented through the cloud and integrated seamlessly onto a domain) not only prevents websites from breaking by allowing them to discriminate between different categories of cookies, it also holds the potential to be fully GDPR and CCPA compliant, including compliance with the new guidelines of ICO and CNIL.
+Using a consent solution that is specific to each website (implemented through the cloud and integrated seamlessly onto a domain) not only prevents websites from breaking by allowing them to discriminate between different categories of cookies, it also holds the potential to be fully GDPR and CCPA compliant.

 A website owner looking for cookie control can use Cookiebot to –

 Try Cookiebot free for 30 days... or forever if you have a small website.

 A consent management platform (CMP) scans a website, detects and controls the cookies that process personal data and then asks users for their consent to which of the cookies and trackers they will allow to collect their personal data.
 A consent management platform is a technology that helps websites become compliant with data protection laws like the GDPR, the CCPA, the UK-GDPR and more by controlling the website’s cookies and managing user consent for the activation of those cookies.